Skip to Content

 Frequently Asked Questions (FAQ)

-If one spouse hides assets during the divorce, it’s crucial to bring this to the attention of the court.
+If one spouse hides assets during the divorce, it is crucial to bring this to the attention of the court.
 There may be legal consequences for hiding assets, and the court can reopen the division process if fraud is suspected.

 Discuss Your Property Settlement Concerns

 Before your property gets divided by the court, it is valuable to obtain support from an attorney skilled in divorce law.
-The last thing you want is to miss out on valuable assets earned during your marriage and a Dallas divorce attorney from the Mathur Law Offices, P.C. can ensure that this doesn't occur.
+The last thing you want is to miss out on valuable assets earned during your marriage, and a Dallas divorce attorney from the Mathur Law Offices, P.C. can work to prevent that outcome.

 What to Expect From Mathur Law Offices, P.C.